-Based on the type of treatment the child received, the doctor will determine what examinations and tests are needed to check for long-term side effects (see below) and the possibility of secondary cancers.
+Based on the type of treatment the child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
 Your child’s doctor can recommend the necessary screening tests.
 Follow-up care should also address the child’s quality of life, including any developmental or emotional concerns.
 Learn more about the childhood cancer survivorship.
 Possible long-term side effects are described below.

 Cardiovascular problems.
 If your child received doxorubicin during chemotherapy, he or she may be at risk for heart problems, including weakening of the heart muscle.
 The doctor may recommend imaging of the heart with echocardiograms (echo) or other tests, as well as electrocardiograms (ECG or EKG) and blood pressure monitoring.
 The risk of these problems is related to the total dose of doxorubicin, but is also increased if the child received radiation therapy to the chest.